SmartPad Price Tops $0.0050 (PAD)

 Buying and Selling SmartPad

-It is usually not currently possible to buy alternative cryptocurrencies such as SmartPad directly using US dollars.
-Investors seeking to trade SmartPad should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartPad using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as SmartPad directly using U.S. dollars.
+Investors seeking to acquire SmartPad should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SmartPad using one of the aforementioned exchanges.

 Receive News & Updates for SmartPad Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartPad and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.